Plasticisers – Facilitating processing

 What are plasticisers?

-External plasticisers are liquid or low-viscosity substances that are added to rubber and plastic mixtures and are interposed between the rubber and plastic layers.
-Polymer chains store.
-In contrast, internal plasticisers are chemically bound to the polymer structure in the form of side or end groups.
-Plasticisers reduce the intermolecular forces between the polymer chains and lower the glass transition temperature of the polymers, reduce hardness and make the material more pliable.
-At the same time, they ensure a lower viscosity, which facilitates processing.
+External plasticisers are liquid or low-viscosity substances added to rubber and plastic compounds that position themselves between the polymer chains.
+In contrast, internal plasticisers are chemically bonded to the polymer structure, either as side groups or end groups.
+Plasticisers reduce intermolecular forces between polymer chains and lower the glass transition temperature of polymers, reducing hardness and making the material more supple.
+At the same time, they ensure lower viscosity, which facilitates processing – and therefore significantly influences the quality and dimensional stability of finished products.
+Molded Rubber and Molded Silicone influences.
+Especially with Plastic-rubber composite parts Does targeted plasticiser selection play a crucial role, as it directly influences interfacial adhesion and the mechanical interplay of the bonded materials.

 Function of plasticisers